-The POTENTIAL for health affects created by any contaminants found to be in excess of the MCL's and how the public water system will restore your water to a safe level or standard.
+•The POTENTIAL for health affects created by any contaminants found to be in excess of the MCL's and how the public water system will restore your water to a safe level or standard.

 •The CCR also contains IDENTIFIED SOURCES and phone numbers of where additional information can be obtained to understand the information provided.
-In addition to the information identified above, the CCR also identifies terms and acronyms used in the addition of a disinfectant is necessary for control of microbial contaminants water industry.
+In addition to the information identified above, the CCR also identifies terms and acronyms used in the water industry.
 These are identified in the DEFINITIONS section.
 The definitions help clarify terms water customers may not be familiar with and how they are utilized within the drinking water industry.